-The Impala arrives in showrooms in LS, LT and LTZ trims.
-Prices range from $27,535 for the base model all the way to $41,000 if you're not careful--but a well-equipped V-6-powered Impala LT with a rearview camera and MyLink audio will run about $31,700.
+The Impala comes in LS, LT and LTZ trims.
+Prices range from $27,735 for the base model all the way to $41,000 if you're not careful--but a well-equipped V-6-powered Impala LT with a rearview camera and MyLink audio will run about $31,700.

 They're actually looking for a place to rest, before they get tired and give up.
 There's nowhere near as much glitz as in the Avalon, still, but the Impala makes up for it in its sheer number of finishes and cutlines.
 The controls work fine, especially the big gauges and their nested LCD screen (it's an option), or the sealed switches on the steering wheel that run cruise control and media.
 We just believe, in our heart of hearts, there's a way to pull off this dramatic a look with less drama.

-We've only driven two of the three available engines--the base four-cylinder and the optional six-cylinder--but there's a third engine available as well, with a mild-hybrid system incorporated.
-Base versions of the 2014 Impala carry a 196-horsepower 2.5-liter four teamed with a six-speed automatic transmission, sending power to the front wheels.
-That setup is rated at 25 mpg combined (21 mpg city, 31 mpg highway).
+Only two powertrains are offered this year.
+The former Impala Eco mild-hybrid has been dropped.
+Base versions of the Impala now carry a 196-horsepower 2.5-liter four with stop/start, teamed with a six-speed automatic transmission, sending power to the front wheels.
+That setup is rated at 25 mpg combined (22 mpg city, 31 mpg highway).

 The base 2.5-liter four performs well enough under most driving conditions.
 When accelerating out of corners during some damp and intermittently rainy weather on our road test, proved surprisingly eager to spin its inside front wheel.
 Four-cylinder Impalas use active noise cancellation that sends sound waves through the speakers to cancel out engine noises that customers find disturbing.
 This lets Chevy program the engine to run as slow as 1,150 rpm with a locked torque converter—a behavior that used to be called “lugging”—without occupants hearing noises that might make them think something was wrong with the car.